jyu041/BeeWangWifiChat/README.md

 - There is a variable called "con_limit" in "server.py", this is a limit of how much clients can be connected at once
 - Server still use quite a lot of resource power, I am too bad to fix this, I need people who are better xD

+# Current Major Issues:
+ - The program does not work properly as intended on MacOS computers

 # Apologies!
 I have not studied python very deeply or networking very deeply, there could be way more potential to this program, but I just have not got the skills to discover them.